housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 Service Worker Precache
 -

 [Service Worker Precache](https://github.com/GoogleChrome/sw-precache#service-worker-precache) (`sw-precache`) is a module that generates a service worker responsible for caching all the static resources in your application.
-It integrates right into the build system you're using and with some simple configurations, it creates the service worker on the fly.
-We can begin by installing it.
+It integrates right into the build system you're using and, with some simple configurations, creates the service worker on the fly.
+We can begin by installing its package.

 {% highlight bash %}
 npm install --save-dev sw-precache
 {% endhighlight %}

-Now in your `package.json` file, let's add a `precache` script.
+Now in your `package.json` file, let's add a `precache` script that runs a simple command: `sw-precache`.

 {% highlight json %}
 "scripts": {